swirice/florence-consulting-exercise/README.md

 2. Install Docker
    > https://www.docker.com/products/docker-desktop/
 3. Move inside the project folder
-4. Compile the project and build the .jar
+4. Run this command to compile the project and build the .jar
    ```sh
    mvn clean install -DskipTests
    ```
-5. Start the microservice with database embedded as Docker container
+5. Run this command to start the microservice with database embedded as Docker container
    ```sh
    docker-compose up -d
    ```